Ashishwayachal12/NotePad/README.md

    ![image](https://github.com/user-attachments/assets/2397f624-98c7-4000-888a-0f1f0c3e459e)

-  3. After you can restat the computer and double click on Notepad it will run
+3. After you can restat the computer and double click on Notepad it will run.

   ## Contact: